Photo: Uber Images/Shutterstock

 Unless fitness is your job, nobody has hours a day to spend in the gym.
 Circuit training is the perfect workout for the time-crunched fitness fiend.
-You can set up as many or as few stations as you like (Get a quick tutorial here) and then continue through the circuit until your time runs out.
-You can fit it in effective, total-body workout whether you have 15 minutes or an hour.
+You can set up as many or as few stations as you like (get a quick tutorial here) and then continue through the circuit until your time runs out.
+You can fit in an effective, total-body workout whether you have 15 minutes or an hour.
 (And you can do a circuit workout with zero equipment too!)

 Ever found yourself just wandering around the gym floor and winging your workout?
 (It's ok, we've all done it!)
 By incorporating individual "stations" as part of a whole-body circuit, you're guaranteed to hit every major—and minor—muscle group.
 A good rule of thumb: alternate between lower-body, upper-body, and core moves to give each muscle group a solid rest after each exercise.